Development Professionals-In-Training Make Good Impact Investors, Too

-(This article was originally featured in ImpactAlpha on July 19th, 2018.
-You can check out the original here.)
+(This article was originally featured in ImpactAlpha in July 2018.)

 Just as business-school grads learn impact on the job, on the road, on the plane, and on the ground, so too can development students learn about the financial side of the equation.